LibreELEC/documentation/configuration/ir-remotes.md

 ## Configuration (Advanced)

-If you cannot find a working keymap or the keymap has misssing buttons you can create your own.
+If you cannot find a working keymap or the keymap has missing buttons you can create your own.
 The keytable file is plain text with a simple format.
 The first line contains a header with a descriptive name (free text, but avoid special characters and spaces) and the remote protocol (important!).
 This is followed by lines that map remote scancode to Linux keycode.
 A typical keytable file looks like this:

 ```
 # table justboom, type: RC5